 - Water Heater Age

 The usual life span of a home water heater with appropriate servicing is 10–12 years.
-Despite the fact that your outdated water heater isn’t having problems, it’s at a greater risk of a bad leak.
+Despite the fact that your water heater isn’t having problems, it could be at a greater risk of a bad leak.

 If you’re not certain of your water heater’s age, inspect the ID on the unit.
 This states the manufacturing date and serial number.